-Recipe development lifecycle
+Recipe lifecycle management

 Organizations typically plan, develop, test and deploy new integrations with a recipe development lifecycle.
 This may involve moving recipes from a development environment to a testing environment, or from a testing environment to a production/deployment environment.

 On Workato, teams can move sets of recipes and their dependencies (e.g. connections, callable recipes, custom connectors) from one environment to another, via the use of this feature.
 This allows teams to maintain their integration recipes across their different teams' environments.

 Users can export and import their recipes as packages.
 Here's a list of assets that are exported in a package: